Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Three evaluation letters

 Admissions Statistics: MSUCOM’s latest incoming class consisted of 400 students.
-The average GPA for each entering class has consistently been 3.5 to 3.7.
-The average MCAT score for recent entering classes is between 505 and 507.
+The median GPA for the incoming class is 3.7.
+The median MCAT score is 507.
+The acceptance rate is 7%.

 17. New York Institute of Technology College of Osteopathic Medicine (NYITCOM)